yanamlnk/google-challenge/hey-i-already-did-that/README.md

 1. Performing the algorithm
 2. Catching the repeating cycle in the process

 ### 1. Performing the algorithm

-The algorithm itself consists of several chunks of code, which I made into different methods:
+The algorithm itself consists of several chunks of code, which I divided into different methods:
 - **Ascending digits in the number**

 ``toCharArray() -> Arrays.sort()``